elastic/rally/docs/pipelines.rst

     Name                     Description
     -----------------------  ---------------------------------------------------------------------------------------------
-    from-distribution        Downloads an Elasticsearch distribution, provisions it, runs a benchmark and reports results. from-sources-complete    Builds and provisions Elasticsearch, runs a benchmark and reports results. benchmark-only           Assumes an already running Elasticsearch instance, runs a benchmark and reports results from-sources-skip-build  Provisions Elasticsearch (skips the build), runs a benchmark and reports results.
+    from-sources             Builds and provisions Elasticsearch, runs a benchmark and reports results. from-sources-complete    Builds and provisions Elasticsearch, runs a benchmark and reports results [deprecated]. from-sources-skip-build  Provisions Elasticsearch (skips the build), runs a benchmark and reports results [deprecated]. from-distribution        Downloads an Elasticsearch distribution, provisions it, runs a benchmark and reports results. benchmark-only           Assumes an already running Elasticsearch instance, runs a benchmark and reports results

 benchmark-only
 ~~~~~~~~~~~~~~